 Unbalanced Youth Justice

-The Burns Institute is in pursuit of an equitable and excellent youth justice system.
-A system used sparingly and appropriately.
-We know that our current youth justice system is not equitable, excellent, or used sparingly and appropriately.
+The Burns Institute is in pursuit of equity.
+We believe the youth justice system should be used sparingly.
+We know that our current youth justice system is not equitable or used sparingly and appropriately.
 More than 47,000 youth were incarcerated on any given night in 2015, most (73 percent) for non-violent offenses.
 The majority (69 percent) of those incarcerated were youth of color.

 Nationwide, youth of color are significantly more likely to be incarcerated than White youth.
 In 2015: